alef78/lzoma/readme.txt

 higher than LZO.
 Somewhat higher than LZHAM, that has similar goals.
 A bit worse than lzma/xz.
 Decompression speed is similar to UCL (a bit slower that LZO, faster than gzip, bzip2 etc).
-Decompressor code length is about 350-400 bytes.
+Decompressor code length is less than 300 bytes.
 Has special filter for x86 code.
 Decompression can be done in-place and does not require additional memory.